etherpay-finance/terminal/doc/MVP/PROJECT.md

 1. As a user I want to make a request of payment that I can send to people.
 2. As a user I want to select the network on which payment is to be made.
 3. As a user I want to provide payment amount in my local currency.
-4. As a user I want to select payment token of my choosing.
+4. As a user I want to select payment token of my choice.
 5. As a user I want to connect my crypto wallet and make a payment.
 6. As a user I want to scan QR code in my wallet and make a payment.